ArshavineRoy/legal-website/README.md

 # legal-website

-This is a landing page for Ale & Roy, LLP, a legal firm.
+This is a landing page for Ale & Roy PLLC, an imaginary legal firm in New York, USA.